jfwberg/lightweight-oauth-jwt-client-credentials-auth-provider/README.md

 - Any confguration values are in a constant at the top following the common code structure
 - Always use the this keyword properly for readability
 - Always add ApexDoc headers even if it seems overkill, it's just good practice
+- Certificate related methods cannot be tested because Apex cannot mock certificates.
+The alternative is to supply a certificate name in the test class but I'd like to keep the tests org agnostic

 ## Todo:
-- Write a Test Class
+- Improve the Test Class
 - Run security scan on the class
 - Run PMD / Graph and fix any issues
-- Put the params names in constants
-- Validate quiddity
 - Create a namespaced managed package
 - Add example data to package (named + external credential)
+- Extend header length to match text width